liuxinren456852/laser_calibration/README.md

     P = [x ; y ; z]

 and P represents the apex point relative to the lidar's coordinate frame.

-The Matlab code used to retrieve scan data, calculate the apex of the target, and optimize a homogenous transformation is stored with the Code directory.
+The Matlab code used to retrieve scan data, calculate the apex of the target, and optimize a homogenous transformation is stored with the Code/ directory.
 See each file for more specific descriptions of their functionality.
-The SICK to Matlab bridge used was the sicktoolbox, which can be downloaded from http://sicktoolbox.sourceforge.net.
-Installation and connection instructions can also be found on the aforementioned web page.
+The Figure/ file contains figures and images used within my presentation.

 Usage
 -----